nextflow-io/nextflow/docs/operator.md

   :language: console
   ```

-  Again, the `remainder` option can be used to emit any remaining items as a partial subset.
+  The `remainder` option can be used to emit any remaining items as a partial subset.

 See also: [collate](#collate)